 The academic component of the M.F.A. program is designed to complement the art making process.
 The program strongly believes that the decision to pursue the making of fine art in an academic context carries an attendant responsibility to develop the verbal and written articulation of the visual.
 To help achieve this goal, students participate each semester in a graduate seminar (three credit hours).
 Contemporary critical issues surrounding the making of art are explored and debated in this group forum.
 Practical aspects of an art career (grant writing, professional presentation, networking with galleries and museums, etc.) make up the professional development component of the seminar.
 The balance of these components will vary from semester to semester, reflecting the focus of the various faculty teaching the course.

 Other academic credits are satisfied by a requisite six hours of additional course work in art history and/or related fields.
 Students select these courses depending on the focus of their studio explorations, thus stretching the capacity of their creative work.
 Usually students are urged to take one of these courses in the area of contemporary art history.

 The remaining academic credits are earned through the master's thesis.
 This includes the preparation of the thesis exhibition and the writing of the thesis document.
-At the end of the students' final semester, they mount a group exhibition of the thesis work produced under the direction of a thesis committee.
+At the end of the students' final semester, they mount a group exhibition of the thesis work produced under the direction of a thesis committee, as well as a solo show in the Art Department's Allcott Gallery.
 Students write a thesis statement to accompany the thesis work.
 A final oral defense takes place during the time of the exhibition.
 Once the oral defense has been passed, students submit a copy of the thesis statement (along with documentation of the thesis work) for permanent retention in the Sloane Art Library.